icinganalysis/icinganalysis.github.io/content/messinger.md

     indicated in Figs. 6 and 7,"

-Unfortunately, Figure 6 is for 20,000 ft. altitude (only), and it is not clear how the reader would get solutions for other altitudes.
+Unfortunately, Figure 6 is for 20,000 ft. altitude (only), and it is not clear how the reader would get solutions graphically for other altitudes.

 ###Results

-Most of the results are in the form of surface temperature vs. airspeed, as in Figure 10.
+Most of the results are in the form of surface temperature "as a function of airspeed", as in Figure 10.

 > Although each of these plots of ts versus air speed is